WiderstandD/Kiel_50/README.md

 # Kiel_50 - Programmable ESC for the BLDC and PMSM Motors
 Kiel 50 is the Arduino UNO shield for driving sensor-less three-phase BLDC motor.
 The main advantage is the sinusoidal current drive.
 By monitoring the back-EMF (BEMF) the motor can run without the independent rotor position sensor aka hall sensor or encoder.
 The chip is able to sense the BEMF from very low rpm up to high rpm.
 The speed can be set and adjusted using PWM or SPI.
 The Kiel 50 shield comes with the main chip A4964 from "Allegro MicroSystems".
 This chip is All-in-one: the motor controller, N-Channel MOSFET driver, voltage regulator, MCU watchdog.
 The ability to program this chip via SPI using Arduino makes it easy to use for many projects.
-After configuration was uploaded to the controller and saved to the NVM it can run without Arduino as well.
+After the configurations were uploaded to the controller and saved to the NVM it can run without Arduino as well.

 ![Board_1](/pictures/Kiel_50_H1.jpg)
 ![Board_3](/pictures/Kiel_50_Hbottom.jpg)